Chirinjeev Kathuria: Aerospace and defense

-He founded AIRO Group in 2005 which in 2021 acquired Aspen Avionics and proceeded with a merger with Coastal Defense.
+He founded AIRO Group in 2005, which 2021 acquired Aspen Avionics and proceeded with a merger with Coastal Defense.
 In the same year, Jaunt Air Mobility entered into a merger with the AIRO group.

 Politician

 In 2004, Kathuria was an unsuccessful candidate for the nomination for the United States Senate election in Illinois.
-Jack Ryan was the eventual winner, who went on to lose the general election to Democrat and future President Barack Obama.
+Jack Ryan was the eventual primary winner.
+Democrat and future President Barack Obama went on to win the general election.